Skip to main content

 Why AI Engines Hallucinate About Brands

-• Training data lag — the foundational problem.
-Large language models are trained on web snapshots that are months or years old by the time the model reaches users.
-A pricing change published in March may not appear in a model until the next retraining cycle, which for some models happens annually.
+Training data lag is the foundational issue.
+Models are trained on web snapshots that are months or years old by the time they reach users.
+A pricing change you published in March might not surface until the next retraining cycle — and for some models that happens annually.

-• Source conflicts — if your pricing page says $79/month but a three-year-old Product Hunt listing says $49/month and a SaaS review site cached $99/month, the AI must resolve a three-way conflict.
-It will pick one — often not the canonical source.
+Source conflicts make it worse.
+If your pricing page says $79, a three-year-old Product Hunt listing says $49, and a SaaS review site has $99 cached, the AI has to resolve a three-way conflict.
+It will pick one — and it won’t tell you it guessed.

-• Low entity signal — well-known companies have thousands of consistent, authoritative references across the web.
-A smaller brand may have a handful of pages, creating a thin signal that the AI fills with inference.
+• Low entity signal — well-known companies have thousands of consistent references.
+A smaller brand might have a dozen.
+Thin signal = more inference = more hallucination.

-• Ambiguous brand names — if your company shares a name with another entity, the AI may blend facts from both.
-This is especially dangerous in acquisition scenarios, where the acquiring company’s details bleed into the acquired company’s profile.
+• Ambiguous brand names — if you share a name with anything else, the AI may blend facts.
+Especially dangerous in acquisition scenarios.

-• No structured facts — without schema markup, llms.txt files, or structured FAQ content, the AI reverse-engineers your facts from prose, which introduces interpretation error at every step.
+• No structured facts — without schema markup or llms.txt, the AI reverse-engineers your facts from prose.
+Interpretation error compounds at every step.

 Why This Is a Real Business Risk

-• It is invisible by default.
-There is no notification, no dashboard, no alert.
-Unless someone at your company is actively running prompts across AI engines on a regular schedule, you have no idea what these engines are saying about you.
+• No alert.
+No dashboard.
+Unless someone at your company is actively running prompts across AI engines on a schedule, you have no idea what they’re saying about you.

-• The discovery scenario is almost always too late.
-By the time a buyer tells your sales rep “ChatGPT said your price was $200/month and that was out of our budget,” the opportunity is already gone.
+• Discovery always comes too late.
+By the time a prospect tells your sales rep “ChatGPT said you were $200/month,” the deal is already gone.
+That conversation is a postmortem, not a save.

 How to Detect AI Hallucinations About Your Brand